kimdurante/gis-workshop-waml-template/content/collections.md

 ## Collections Workflow

 All geospatial data layers must belong to at least one collection.
 Collection objects in SDR do not store data.
 They provide with high-level description, browsability, and rights functionality.

-All geospatial data collections are governed by an Administrative Policy Object (APO).
+Access protocols for geospatial data are managed by an Administrative Policy Object (APO).
 APOs define access to data as either 'world' (public) or 'stanford' (restricted).
-This access definition specifies whether data are delivered to the public or restricted GeoServer.
+This definition specifies whether data are stored in the public or restricted GeoServer.
 APOs also contain a Use and Reproduction statement that specifies instructions for research purpose and reuse.

-### Collection Objects
+### Createing a Collection

 To create a collection object in SDR, locate the APO and create the collection using either "Title/Abstract" (MODS) or "Symphony" (MARC).
 If the collection has a record in Symphony, enhance the MARC record as recommended below and register the collection using the catKey.